kubernetes-retired/heapster/README.md

 # Heapster

-***DEPRECATED***: Heapster is deprecated.
-Consider using [metrics-server](https://github.com/kubernetes-incubator/metrics-server) and a third party metrics pipeline to gather Prometheus-format metrics instead.
+***RETIRED***: Heapster is now retired.
 See the [deprecation timeline](docs/deprecation.md) for more information on support.
-We will not be adding any new features to Heapster.
+We will not be making changes to Heapster.

+The following are potential migration paths for Heapster functionality:

+- **For basic CPU/memory HPA metrics**: Use [metrics-server](https://github.com/kubernetes-incubator/metrics-server).

+- **For general monitoring**: Consider a third-party monitoring pipeline that can gather Prometheus-formatted metrics.
+  The kubelet exposes all the metrics exported by Heapster in Prometheus format.
+  One such monitoring pipeline can be set up using the [Prometheus Operator](https://github.com/coreos/prometheus-operator), which deploys Prometheus itself for this purpose.

+- **For event transfer**: Several third-party tools exist to transfer/archive Kubernetes events, depending on your sink.
+  [heptiolabs/eventrouter](https://github.com/heptiolabs/eventrouter) has been suggested as a general alternative.

 [![GoDoc](https://godoc.org/k8s.io/heapster?status.svg)](https://godoc.org/k8s.io/heapster) [![Build Status](https://travis-ci.org/kubernetes/heapster.svg?branch=master)](https://travis-ci.org/kubernetes/heapster)  [![Go Report Card](https://goreportcard.com/badge/github.com/kubernetes/heapster)](https://goreportcard.com/report/github.com/kubernetes/heapster)